 The Company owns or has rights to use the trademarks, service marks and trade names that it uses in conjunction with the operation of its business.
-Some of the more important trademarks that the Company owns or has rights to use that appear in this Information Statement include: "KFC, Pizza Hut Casual Dining, Pizza Hut Home Service, Taco Bell, Little Sheep and East Dawning," which may be registered or trademarked in the United States or other jurisdictions.
-Each trademark, trade name or service mark of any other company appearing in this Information Statement is, to our knowledge, owned by such other company.
+Some of the more important trademarks that the Company owns or has rights to use that appear in this prospectus include: "KFC, Pizza Hut Casual Dining, Pizza Hut Home Service, Taco Bell, Little Sheep and East Dawning," which may be registered or trademarked in the United States or other jurisdictions.
+Each trademark, trade name or service mark of any other company appearing in this prospectus is, to our knowledge, owned by such other company.
 We license the KFC, Pizza Hut, and Taco Bell brands and related intellectual property under a master license agreement with YUM and, unless the context otherwise requires, references herein to "our" or "the Company's" brands or other intellectual property rights include references to the brands and other intellectual property rights we license from YUM.
-Unless the context otherwise requires, references to "our" or "the Company's" restaurants or restaurant system include references to restaurant system include references to "YUM's" restaurants or restaurant systems include restaurants owned or franchised by us and references to "YUM's" restaurants or restaurant systems include restaurants owned or franchised by YUM (excluding our restaurants).
+Unless the context otherwise requires, references to "our" or "the Company's" restaurants or restaurant systems include restaurants owned or franchised by us and references to "YUM's" restaurants or restaurant systems include restaurants owned or franchised by YUM (excluding our restaurants).
 Unless the context otherwise requires, references to our "franchisees" are references to third parties to whom we have granted the right to operate under intellectual property owned by us or the intellectual property we license from YUM and have the right to sublicense under the master license agreement and a "franchise" is the grant of such a third party right.